 Despite having a prime spot next to the principal actors and in direct line of the camera, only the back of my head (my hair was below my waist at the time) made it into this scene of The Red Road on The Sundance Channel.
 Someone walked between the camera and me in the shot they used.
 That's how it goes sometimes.
 I'm wearing my own peacock blue silk vintage cocktail dress.

 Still my all-time favorite shoot (yet).
-Dancing the Waltz and the One Step in antique Edwardian dress to a live ragtime band.
+Dancing the Waltz and the One Step to a live ragtime band, while wearing an antique Edwardian dress and hat (with my own corset and antique underthings beneath).
 This feature film is a reimagined telling of little-known jazz pioneer Buddy Bolden's life story.
 I still have the earrings, which I forgot to remove when returning my costume to wardrobe on the fourth and final day of filming.
 They were 99 cents, so I'm not wracked with guilt.
 I worked my tail off on that wonderful set.

 🎬 🍿 📽 🎞

 p.s.
-When I still lived in New York, I was in an MTV "Basement Tape" video.
-I had to give up my summer waitressing job to go to the callbacks, but with only 2 weeks left before fall semester began, it was worth the risk.
+When I still lived in New York, I was in an MTV "Basement Tapes" video.
+I had to give up my summer waitressing job to go to the callbacks (Monsieur Bruno: "Eef you go to zee pahrtee, cherie, do not come back"), but with only 2 weeks left before fall semester began, it was worth the risk.
 I was concerned about my lost job, and was very nervous, but...
 I got a part!

 Here I am, in 1985, dancing in "Jeannie, Boppin' Jeannie," by Frank Haskell.
-My pink circle skirt, which I just recently sold, was originally a vintage dress of superb quality.
-Although it still fit (just), it was no longer flattering or appropriate.
+My pink circle skirt, which I recently sold, was originally a vintage dress of superb quality.
+Although it still fit, albeit tightly, it was no longer flattering or appropriate.